 The traditional translation of Luke 2: 6-7 says, “So it was, that while they were there, the days were completed for her to be delivered.
 And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn.”
 (NKJV)

 The word translated “inn” in the King James Version is kataluma, which Luke uses only one other time, where it is used to describe the room where Jesus and his disciples had the last supper: a guest room for meals or entertaining.
+The Last Supper was not in a barn, and neither was the nativity.
 There are better and more accurate Greek words for a public inn, Luke uses them when appropriate (in the story of the Good Samaritan, for example).
 So the word “inn” (with the idea of the local Motel 6) is, more and more scholars say, inaccurate.
 (An excellent article on this topic is here, another is here.)

 A more accurate rendering of the word is found in the NIV and other more recent translations: